NiciusB/conway-engine/README.md

 ## Examples

-See the examples folder to get a better understanding on how the library works
+See the examples folder to get a better understanding on how the library works: https://niciusb.github.io/conway-engine/examples/

 ## API